Secure your private API access with NetFoundry-- AWS API Gateway example

 Now lets deploy your API from the API menu

 Step 6.
-Create NetFoundry service and AppWAN
+Create CloudZiti service and service policy

 You must form your Private Endpoint API URI by inserting the VPCE ID between the API ID and the rest of your URL.